 Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.

 LL.M.
-SYLLABUS [PART-II]

-GROUP - B LABOUR, CAPITAL & LAW OPTIONAL PAPER-VI
+Syllabus [PART-II] GROUP - B LABOUR, CAPITAL & LAW OPTIONAL PAPER-VI TOTAL CREDITS ALLOTTED: 6